WaylonWalker/waylonwalker.com/pages/blog/setting-up-ucore-zfs.md

 My current boot log shows that I first started daily driving bazzite back in August 2024.
-I've been hapily using it since my arch install was plaugued with a crippling display driver error, or soemthing that would lock the disply for minutes every 30s or so, it became unusable.
+I've been hapily using it since my arch install was plaugued with a crippling display driver error, or something that would lock the display for minutes every 30s or so, it became unusable.
 I switched because this is what I put my son on and it was working great for him.